 Please make sure the name tags do not fall off when used.
-Cover name tags with Scotch tape!
-Name tags without Scotch tape will not be accepted.
+Cover name tags with clear tape!
+Name tags and other printings without clear tape will not be accepted.
 Examples of the best and worst from previous classes will be displayed as positive and negative examples.

-Note: Many teams have failed to win the class competition because of a poor start on this exercise.
-So remember, as in real warfare, "All the big mistakes are made early."
-Too dark photos?
+- Note: Many teams have failed to win the class competition because of a poor start on this exercise, so remember, as in real warfare, "All the big mistakes are made early."
+Photos too dark?
 No credit.
 Failure to put in team names?
 No credit.
-Forewarned is forearmed.

-Note: Regimental portraits are due at the next class - as in war, as in life, "Time is speeded up by events."
+Forewarned is forearmed. - Note: Regimental portraits are due at the next class as in war, as in life, "Time is speeded up by events." - September 12Two Early Women Warriors: Artemisia (Art ah misia) and Boudica (Boa di ci ah) (another standard pronunciation is Boo dah kah).